thisrohangupta/changelog/cd-core/templates/README.md

 - Pipeline templates can reference Stage Templates at the same object level or higher.
 - Pipeline Templates can be managed in the [Harness Git Experience](https://docs.harness.io/article/xl028jo9jk-git-experience-overview)
 - Steps and Stages are un-editable when its linked to a pipeline in a project.
 The user needs to go to the studio to change the template configuration
+- When designing the Pipeline Template, the intent is to provide all the parameters up front in the template.
+When you leverage it in a Pipeline, the content is already baked in and the user can just use it as is.
+User's cannot customize on top of Pipeline Template.

 #### Sample Pipeline Template